hydramod/link-autos-ireland-project-1/README.md

 - No elements should overlap.

 Actual Result:
+- However at 320px the nav bar hamburger menu stop working, made adjustments to css then repeated all above tests.
 - The website performed as expected.